imessenger98/Torrent-To-Google-Drive-uploader/README.md

 step 8: after it is completed wait for some time

-step 9: now goto to the google drive and files will be in the torrent folder .
+step 9: now goto to the google drive and files will be available in the torrent folder .